gnosischain/documentation/docs/specs/bridges/eth-gc/nft-omnibridge-extension/eip1155-based-nft-transfer-example.md

 ---
 description: >-
-  Use the NFT OmniBridge extension to transfer EIP1155 NFTs between xDai and Ethereum
+  Use the NFT OmniBridge extension to transfer EIP1155 NFTs between Gnosis Chain and Ethereum
 ---

 # EIP1155-based NFT Transfer Example

 The NFT extension is operational, and a UI to transfer NFTs is currently in development.
 For now, users can access and write to contracts using BlockScout and Etherscan.
-In the following example, we will bridge an EIP-1155 NFT and an NFT collection from xDai to Ethereum and back using methods accessed through these block explorers.
+In the following example, we will bridge an EIP-1155 NFT and an NFT collection from Gnosis Chain to Ethereum and back using methods accessed through these block explorers.

 :::warning
 The NFT Extension is in Beta and transfers are performed at your own risk.
 NFT transfers can be very expensive and are not reversible once you initiate a transfer.
-Keep this in mind when deciding whether or not to bridge NFTs between xDai and Ethereum.
+Keep this in mind when deciding whether or not to bridge NFTs between Gnosis Chain and Ethereum.
 :::

 :::info
 If you want to bridge an [ERC721 NFT, instructions are available here](nft-transfer-example.md).
 :::

-## :bridge\_at\_night:-> xDai to Ethereum
+## :bridge\_at\_night:-> Gnosis Chain to Ethereum

-NFTs can be minted on xDai inexpensively.
+NFTs can be minted on Gnosis Chain inexpensively.
 These NFTs can then be bridged to Ethereum using the NFT OmniBridge extension.
 The EIP1155 standard supports batched transfers, so several tokens can be transferred in one bridge operation if these tokens are in the same contract.

 The process consists of several steps.